MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/sft/MEF W149 - LSO Allegro, LSO Interlude and LSO Legato Service Function Testing API - Developer Guide.md

 **Figure 7.
 The Extension Pattern with Sample Service-Specific Extension**

-Figure 7 presents two MEF Service Function Testing schemas that represent configuration and result classes for IP services.
-When these schemas are used, the `@type` of `ServicePayloadSpecificAttributes` takes `"urn:mef:lso:spec:legato:ip-ping-monitoring-configuration:v0.0.1:all"` value to indicate which test specification should be used to interpret a set of service-specific attributes included in the payload.
+Figure 7 presents MEF Service Function Testing schemas that represent test profile, job and result classes for IP services.
+When these schemas are used, the `@type` of `ServiceSpecificTestProfileConfiguration` takes `"urn:mef:lso:spec:legato:ping-configuration:v0.0.1:all"` value to indicate which service specific attributes that define how a test is performed for a given test specification should be included in the payload.
+Similarly, for `ServiceSpecificTestJobConfiguration`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ping-configuration:v0.0.1:all"` value.
-Similarly, for `ResultPayload`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ip-ping-monitoring-results:v0.0.1:all"` value which indicates how the resulting test job collection should be interpreted.
+Finaly, for `ServiceSpecificTestResultConfguration`, the `@type` attribute takes `"urn:mef:lso:spec:legato:ping-report:v0.0.1:all"` value which indicates how the test result collection should be interpreted.

 ## 5.4.
 Model structure and validation